prasitstk/terraform-aws-web/README.md

-# terraform-aws-static-website-examples
+# terraform-aws-web-examples
-Example projects using Terraform to define AWS infrastructure for static websites
+Example projects using Terraform to define AWS infrastructure for websites and web apps.